 Priakin played in two regular-season games and just once in the postseason.
 He did not play in enough playoff games or in the Stanley Cup Final in order to get his name on the Stanley Cup after the Flames won it that spring.
 He ended playing in just 46 NHL games over three seasons, scoring three goals and 11 points, before heading back to Europe.

 On March 29, 1970, Gump Worsley became the sixth goaltender in NHL history to record 300 career victories.
-The 300th win milestone came in the Minnesota North Stars’ 8-3 win over the Oakland Seals.
+The 300th win milestone came in the Minnesota North Stars 8-3 win over the Oakland Seals.
 Since this date, 30 more goaltenders have joined the 300-win club.

 Brodeur made New Jersey Devils history on March 29, 1994, by setting a franchise rookie record with his 25th win of the season.
-He hit the milestone by beating his hometown Canadiens
+He hit the milestone by beating his hometown Canadiens.

 On March 29, 2000, Patrick Roy became the first goaltender in league history to win 30 games in a season 10 times during his NHL career.
-The 30th win of the season came in a 3-2 victory over the Oilers.
+The 30th win of the season came in a Colorado Avalanche 3-2 victory over the Oilers.

-Exactly one year later, Felix Potvin became the fifth goaltender in NHL history to win 10 or more games with two teams in one season, when the Kings beat the Columbus Blue Jackets 3-0.
+One year later, Felix Potvin became the fifth goaltender in NHL history to win 10 or more games with two teams in one season, when the Kings beat the Columbus Blue Jackets 3-0.
 Potvin had previously won 14 games with Canucks before being traded to the Kings in February.

 On March 29, 2018, Scott Foster became a household name for Blackhawks fans.
 Foster, a 36-year-old accountant, is dressed as the team’s emergency backup goaltender after Anton Forsberg injures himself during the morning skate.